getcarina/getcarina.com/_tutorials/data-stores-mysql.md

 1. Run the application

     Run a container from the image.
-The application code uses the environment variables to connect to the MySQL container, [app.py](https://github.com/rackerlabs/guestbook-mysql/blob/master/app.py).
+The application code uses the environment variables to connect to the MySQL container, see [app.py](https://github.com/rackerlabs/guestbook-mysql/blob/master/app.py).

     ```bash
     docker run --detach \